 When you’re pregnant, it’s important to avoid too much sun exposure.
 Too much sun exposure can raise your core body temperature and you can become dehydrated more quickly (see above!), which can cause symptoms of preterm labor.
 Increased body temperature can also elevate baby's temperature which can have detrimental effects if it goes too high or is elevated for too long.

 The increased estrogen in your body during pregnancy can also make you more susceptible to dark spots on the face when exposed to the sun's UV rays.
 This is often called the "mask of pregnancy."
 Be sure to wear sunscreen anytime you’re going to be outside, and try to stay in the shade as much as possible.
-And if you've developed dark spots that need treatment, try our Rose Glow Trio: a cleanser, toner, and moisturizer all designed specifically to treat challenges like hyperpigmentation and melasma.
+And if you've developed dark spots that need treatment, try our Rose Glow Trio: a cleanser, toner, and moisturizer all designed specifically to help challenges like hyperpigmentation and melasma.

 Moisturize, moisturize, moisturize